Latest in: l.a. louver

 5 May 2014

-“It’s the longest visually carrying image, black and white, that shock of the two opposites coming together far outdistances anything you could do - Frederick Hammersley (quote extracted from Hammersley’s 2003 UCLA Oral History …
+“It’s the longest visually carrying image, black and white, that shock of the two opposites coming together far outdistances anything you could do - Frederick Hammersley (quote extracted from Hammersley’s 2003 UCLA Oral History Project …

 Featured Image